 Early Origins of the Name family

 The surname Name was first found in county Westmeath (Irish: An Iarmhí) in the Irish Midlands, province of Leinster, where they held a family seat from ancient times.

-Important Dates for the Name family
+Early History of the Name family

 This web page shows only a small excerpt of our Name research.
 Another 69 words (5 lines of text) are included under the topic Early Name History in all our PDF Extended History products and printed products wherever possible.

 Names from the Middle Ages demonstrate many spelling variations.
 This is because the recording scribe or church official often decided as to how a person's name was spelt and in what language.
 Research into the name Name revealed many variations, including McNamee, McNanamy, McNammee, McName, McNanny and others.

 Early Notables of the Name family (pre 1700)